nuxt-modules/sanity/docs/content/en/helpers/images.md

 ## Local import

 You may wish to import `SanityImage` only in the components that need it, if you have disabled the global `imageHelper` option.
-Note that you will need to provide your `projectId` (and `dataset` if not `production`):

 ### Example